mrbrdo/farmcp/README.md

 * username and password are optional, if you do not specify them, the web app will not be password protected.
 * Specify rig IPs in "rigs", you can also specify a custom port if it is not the default 4028.
 The rigs need to have cgminer RPC enabled in cgminer.conf
+* you can use hostnames for rigs (defined in .ssh/config) and they will be displayed in the dashboard instead of "Rig #number"

 **Cgminer config:**